jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 ## Kollos registry objects

-A Kollos registry object is an object kept in its registry.
+A Kollos registry object is an object kept in the Lua registry.
-These generated ID's which allow them to be identified safely to non-Lua code.
+The registry references allow the objects to be identified safely to non-Lua code.

-They have increment and decrement methods.
+Only upper layer code should use the references.

-These increment and decrement methods are intended only for non-Lua code.
+Internal Lua code should not use them, because it cannot know whether the upper layer has released it.

-They make it possible
+Kollos does not does reference counting of its registry objects.
-for the non-Lua code to be sure that the Lua registry object exists for as long as they require it.
+If the upper layer wants the equivalent of reference counting, it should register the same object multiple times.

-Lua code should not use the reference counter.
+This is at least as efficient as reference counting, and Lua's GC will do the right thing.

-Lua code
+TODO -- rather than use the Lua registry, perhaps Kollos should have its own registry.
-should simply copy the table object -- in Lua this is a reference and Lua's GC will do the right thing.
+Right now the only upper layer is Perl, and there is a dedicated Lua interpreter, but when Kollos is a library it may be in an interpreter which does not follow the standard registry conventions, perhaps because it is buggy.

 ```
     -- miranda: section+ kollos table methods